samouraiworld/peerdev/gno-tutorials/5-Boards/slides.md

 ---

 :: title ::
-# 🌐 What is gno.land Boards?
+# 🌐 What is Boards?
 :: left ::

 **Decentralized Bulletin Board System**